Table of Contents

 In addition to their police duties, IPS officers are also responsible for the administration and management of the police force.
 They are responsible for the recruitment, training, and supervision of police personnel and for carrying out the necessary policies and procedures to ensure the efficient and effective operation of the police force.

 IPS officers are expected to be impartial, and unbiased, and act in the public’s best interests.
 They must be honest and have high moral values.
 They must also be able to adapt to changing situations.
-They are also expected to display leadership qualities and have the capacity to motivate, inspire and guide their subordinates.
+They are also expected to display leadership qualities and can motivate, inspire and guide their subordinates.

 The IPS officer is considered to be one of the most challenging jobs in the government sector.
 It requires a person to be physically fit, mentally alert, and courageous.
 It also requires an extensive knowledge of the law and the ability to think strategically.